Azure-Samples/ms-identity-java-daemon/README.md

 2. Define the scopes.

-   Specific to client credentials, you don't specify, in the code, the individual scopes you want to access.
+   Specific to client credentials, you don't specify the individual scopes you want to access.
 You have statically declared them during the application registration step.
 Therefore the only possible scope is "resource/.default" (here "https://graph.microsoft.com/.default") which means "the static permissions defined in the application"

     ```Java